silinternational/wecarry-api/README.md

 that have a comment referring to actions.AuthRequest.

 ### Office365/AzureAD
-To enable authentication via AzureAD, an organization record will need to be created that includes an auth_type of `azureadv2` and an auth_config like the following ...
+To add an organization using AzureAD authentication, create a database organization record
+that includes an auth_type of `azureadv2` and an auth_config like the following ...

 ```